 Making the pancake sauce

-• Then place the first crêpes in the pan and give it time to warm through before folding it in half and then in half again to make a triangular shape.
+• Then place the first crêpes in the pan and give it time to warm through before folding it in half, and then in half again, to make a triangular shape.

 • Slide this onto the very edge of the pan, tilt the pan slightly so the sauce runs back into the center, then add the next crêpe.
 Continue like this until they’re all reheated, folded and well soaked with the sauce.

-• You can flame them at this point if you like.
+• You can flamber them at this point if you like.
 Heat a ladle by holding it over a gas flame or by resting it on the edge of a hotplate, then, away from the heat, pour a little liqueur or brandy into it, return it to the heat to warm the spirit, then set light to it.
 Carry the flaming ladle to the table over the pan and pour the flames over the crêpes before serving on the warmed plates.

 Crepe Suzette recipe